 The 7 Steps of Dog Grooming & The #1 Rule to Follow

-Professional dog grooming follows a consistent 7-step process that includes assessment, bathing, drying, clipping, nail trimming, ear cleaning, and finishing touches.
-However, before any of this begins, every reputable groomer follows one unbreakable rule: “Humanity Over Vanity.”
+Professional dog grooming follows a seven-step process that includes assessment, bathing, drying, clipping, nail trimming, ear cleaning, and finishing touches.
+However, before any of this begins, every good groomer follows one main rule: “Humanity Over Vanity.”

-Understanding this core principle and the steps involved will help you know what to expect from a professional groom and how to best care for your dog between visits.
+Understanding this principle and the steps involved will help you know what to expect from a professional groom and how to care for your dog between visits.

-The golden rule of dog grooming is “Humanity Over Vanity.”
-This means a dog’s comfort, safety, and well-being always come before its appearance.
+The main rule of dog grooming is “Humanity Over Vanity.”
+This means a dog’s comfort and well-being always come before its appearance.

-This principle is most critical when dealing with severely matted coats.
-While an owner might want to keep their dog’s long, fluffy hair, a groomer will choose to shave the mats out rather than subject the dog to a painful and dangerous dematting process.
-A shaved dog that is comfortable and pain-free is always better than a stylish dog that is suffering.
+This principle is important when dealing with severely matted coats.
+While an owner might want to keep their dog’s long hair, a groomer will choose to shave the mats out rather than subject the dog to a painful dematting process.
+A shaved dog that is comfortable is always better than a stylish dog that is suffering.

 This rule also applies to:

-- Stopping a groom if a dog becomes too stressed or anxious.
+- Stopping a groom if a dog becomes too stressed.

 - Choosing a shorter, more manageable clip for dogs prone to matting.